MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

     :::image type="content" source="../media/10-azure-kubernetes-set-context.png" alt-text="Screenshot that shows the results for a Set Context search.":::

 1. Select the copy icon to copy the usage YAML, and paste it below the `Sign in to Azure with OIDC` step in *build-staging.yml*.
+Fill the `resource-group` and `cluster-name` parameters with placeholders for the secrets you set in an earlier unit.

     ```yaml
           - name: Azure Kubernetes set context